irahey/trollwebs-backend-test/exercise5/README.md

 ### Requirements

 * You can use any existing open-source package you need.
-YES, https://github.com/openid/php-openid
+YES, http://hayageek.com/login-with-facebook-twitter-google-php/

 ### Extra credit

 * Use composer to include packages.
 YES
 * Show logged in users name on the page.
 * Implement a logout button.
+YES
 *
 ----------------------------------
 GUIDING LIGHT: